CylonicRaider/Instant/docs/RUNNING.md

   the `--master` option for invocations of the orchestrator.
 - `path` — *Socket path*: Where the UNIX domain socket used for communication with the master process is located.
+- `pid-file` — *Master PID file*: Where the master process should write a PID file representing itself.
 - `log-file` — *Path of logging file*: Where the master process should send logs.
 If not given or empty, standard error is used.
 - `log-level` — *Logging level*: Messages at least severe as this level will